clayrisser/dotstow/README.md

 ## Organization

 `dotstow` searches for packages in one of three folder: _global_, _\<PLATFORM>_, and _\<FLAVOR>_.
-These folders are determined based on the operating system and architecture of your computer.
+These folders are determined based on the operating system of your computer.

 On Linux, the _\<PLATFORM>_ folder is called `linux` and the _\<FLAVOR>_ folder is the Linux distribution name, for example `debian`, `suse`, `alpine` or `rhel`.